Initializing the Flight Controller

 -a 0: selects the first DFU alternate setting (the internal flash).--dfuse-address 0x08000000:leave: writes to the start of flash and reboots the board into the freshly written image after the write completes.-d 0483:df11: matches the STM32 ROM DFU device.-D omnibusf4sd_bl.bin: the file to flash.

 After the flash completes (this takes a few seconds), the board will reboot.
-It will now enumerate as a PX4 bootloader device — you can verify with lsusb (the device will show up under the 26AC USB vendor ID, e.g., 26AC:0011) or by listing serial devices:
+It will now enumerate as a PX4 bootloader device under the 26AC USB vendor ID (e.g., 26AC:0011).
+Verify it has come back up:

 ls /dev/serial/by-id/ # should list a *PX4_BL* entry